 After the Club Fair, you will receive a schedule of club kick-off meetings, which will take place the first two weeks of school.
 These meetings will allow the leadership of each club to provide you with greater insight into what their club is about and has planned for the year.
 It is during these meetings that clubs will also discuss the cost of joining their club (also known as dues).
 The clubs set dues themselves and can range from $10.00 - $50.00 depending on how much the club has planned for the year.
 There are also clubs that have no dues (more on that below).
 In late August, after all club kick-off meetings have concluded, DSA will conduct club sign ups (through an online process).
 It is during this time that you will be able to opt into clubs you would like to join.

 Are there clubs that do not charge dues?

 Several clubs do not charge dues.
-The five career clubs (Consulting Club, Finance Club, General Management & Operations (GMO), Marketing Club and Darden Technology Club), Global Business and Culture Club and Graduate Women in Business do not typically charge dues, in addition to our Student-Led Initiatives.
+The four career clubs (Consulting Club, Finance Club, Marketing and General Management Club (MGM), and Darden Technology Club), Global Business and Culture Club and Graduate Women in Business do not typically charge dues, in addition to our Student-Led Initiatives.

 Attend club kick-off meetings the first week of classes to learn more.

 What happens if I choose not to formally join a club?
 Will I still receive information about their events and programming?